The Changing Landscape

 There was a time when kids made fun of kids who were different.
 That boy, who’d learned to pluck his overly thick brows without his mother’s consent – though he did use her tweezers – got teased and made fun of by his peers way back when.
 These days, if anyone even thought to say a bad word, there’d be plenty of girls and boys who’d step in and defend him because they don’t see the problem.
 They grew up in a world in which being gay is no different to being straight, and most people didn’t have a choice about it, so let them get on un-judged.

-I have a neighbour who has lived her entire life as a woman who liked woman and tolerated being considered a gay woman or a lesbian.
+I have a neighbour who has lived her entire life as a woman who liked women and tolerated being considered a gay woman or a lesbian.
 But, times they are a-changing, and now, she admits that the boy in her is coming out and that there might have been a time when she might have gone through the process of becoming a man.

 Interesting stuff.
 But challenging to the individual.
 We, who do not feel a shift in our gender identities can never hope to understand how others who do, feel, yet…we judge as though we’ve experienced both sides and know better.
 We don’t; we shouldn’t judge just because we made a choice to become a clone and fit in so we could look like our neighbours, spend our lives trying to compete with them, marry Jane or Sarah or Michelle, have two children, get divorced and die.

 Just because you chose that existence doesn’t mean we all should.
 And it is so easy to say, “live and let live”, yet we find it difficult to do.
-We are raised to judge and to define masculinity and femininity so that we can easily adapt or adhere to society’s depiction of ‘the norm’.
+We are raised to judge others and to define masculinity and femininity so that we can easily adapt or adhere to society’s depiction of ‘the norm’.

-A world watched while this bible-thumping so-called ‘do-gooder’, full of her own overblown importance and judgement, put her entire intellect on the table and stated publicly, “I am an idiot.”
+Australia watched while this bible-thumping so-called ‘do-gooder’, full of her own overblown importance and judgement, put her entire intellect on the table and stated publicly, “I am an idiot.”

 Years from now, judgemental people like her are going to be compared to the Ku Klux Klan, people who owned slaves and other ignorant peasants that stood up publicly and shamed themselves.